Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 Notes:

-As a scalability technology, the zk part of the zkRollups is optional and not used by privacy-oriented applications.
+As a scalability technology, the zk part of the zkRollups is optional and only used by privacy-oriented applications.

 ---v